ciribob/DCS-CTLD/README.md

 We're always looking for help, please reach out to [Zip on Discord](https://discordapp.com/users/421317390807203850) if you want to participate in maintenance or development.

+And if you'd like to support our work, you can [buy me a coffee](https://coff.ee/veaf_zip)!

 ## Contents

 This script is a rewrite of some of the functionality of the original Complete Combat Troop Transport Script (CTTS) by Geloxo (http://forums.eagle.ru/showthread.php?t=108523), as well as adding new features.